cessda/cessda.guidelines.public/technical-infrastructure/technical-infrastructure-overview.md

 The Google Kubernetes Engine (GKE) is an environment for deploying containerized (i.e. Dockerized) applications.
 A Docker container provides an isolated context in which an application can run with its own environment.
-Docker containers run Docker images, which is a snapshot of an application and all its dependencies.
+A Docker container runs a Docker image, which is a package containing the application and all its dependencies.
 This enables GKE to provide rapid application development by making it easy to deploy, update, and manage CESSDA's products.

 ![GCP Main Project Structure Sandbox](../images/gcp-main-project-structure-sandbox.png)